Coastal Gardening Books

 completely revamped and expanded Plant Encyclopaedic, with a new section on tropical plants and tender

 perennials.
-The book's lush photographs of seaside oases offer gardeners ideas for using
+The book's lush photographs of seaside oases offer gardeners ideas for

-colour, fashioning landscapes, creating patio and deck garden; and constructing ponds, paths and trellises.
+using colour, fashioning landscapes, creating patio and deck garden; and constructing ponds, paths and trellises.

-And a Practical Guide, comprising up-to-date information about sandy soil, salt water, deer, and other
+And a Practical Guide, comprising up-to-date information about sandy soil, salt water, deer, and other seaside

 by Julian Slatcher